-The Anglican Church in North America unites some 100,000 Anglicans in nearly 1,000 congregations across the United States and Canada into a single Church.
-It is an emerging Province in the global Anglican Communion.
-The Most Rev. Dr. Foley Beach is the Archbishop of the Church and Bishop of the Anglican Diocese of the South.
+The Anglican Church in North America unites 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico into a single Church.
+On April 16, 2009 it was recognized as a province of the global Anglican Communion, by the Primates of the Global Fellowship of Confessing Anglicans.
+The Most Rev. Dr. Foley Beach is the Archbishop of the Church.

 What we stand for

 Members of the Anglican Church in North America are in the mainstream, both globally and historically, of Christianity – the biblically-faithful way of following Jesus and being part of the “One Holy Catholic and Apostolic Church.”
 As Anglicans, this orthodoxy is defined by and centered on our church’s classic formularies – the Book of Common Prayer, including the Ordinal, and the Thirty-nine Articles – which all point back to the authority of the Holy Bible and articulate foundational principles of the Anglican tradition throughout the world.
 We wholeheartedly embrace the The Jerusalem Declaration [PDF], the founding declaration of the Global Fellowship of Confessing Anglicans, and the Theological Statement of the Common Cause Partnership – the precursor to the Anglican Church in North America.

 We believe and confess Jesus Christ to be the Way, the Truth, and the Life: no one comes to the Father but by Him.
 Therefore, the Anglican Church in North America identifies the following seven elements as characteristic of the Anglican Way, and essential for membership: